You may wonder why I’ve dedicated an entire guide to something as simple as a bee and how to start your journey into backyard beekeeping.

 - Honey production stays at a steady rate.

 - Make additions if necessary for your colony to expand.

 - Signs of disease or parasites (more on this in the ‘Bee Health’ section later on).

 - Installing a shade structure if heat spikes occur (ideal internal hive temp is 90-95 ℉).

-Outside of the warmer months, you’ll need to consider what kind of winter your bees will need to get through.
-If you live in mild climates, winterizing your hive won’t be much of an issue.
+Outside of the warmer months, you’ll need to consider what kind of winter your bees need to get through.
+Winterizing your hive won’t be much of an issue if you live in mild climates.